csuttles/fprintsniff/README.md

 <img src="data:image/gif;base64,R0lGODlhAQABAIAAAP///wAAACH5BAEAAAAALAAAAAABAAEAAAICRAEAOw==">
 ```

-## serve pixel

 Normally, you want to set up this pixel to get fetched by including it in your ad or site etc that you want to get more information.
 We're going to serve it directly and focus on what we can grab from that simple GET for client fingerprinting.

 ## sniff traffic

-This is how we grab the raw data about the connection, like tls client-hello and other identifying parameters of the TCP packet.
+This is how we grab the raw data about the connection.
-The idea is to use this traffic as a slightly better signal than stuff like IP and HTTP headers, because they are much easier to spoof.

-## turn traffic into a fingerprint
+### turn traffic into a fingerprint

 The next step is to identify and strip out the attributes we want from the packets we captured, and turn that data into a fingerprint.